 FACTS ABOUT BRAIN TUMORS

-- Primary - a tumor that starts in the brain.
-Primary brain tumors can be benign (not cancerous) or malignant (cancerous).
-Primary tumors in the brain or spinal cord rarely spread to distant organs.
+- Primary - this tumor starts in the brain or spinal cord.
+Primary brain tumors can be benign (not cancerous) or malignant (cancerous) and rarely spread to other organs.
+Localized treatment can be provided for primary brain or spinal cord tumors.

-- Metastatic - a tumor caused by cancer elsewhere in the body that spreads to the brain.
+- Metastatic - this type of brain tumor is the result of cancer that originates elsewhere in the body before spreading to the brain.
 Metastatic brain tumors are always cancerous.
-Brain tumors cause damage because, as they grow, they can interfere with surrounding cells that serve vital roles in our everyday life.
+Brain tumors interfere with the surrounding cells of the brain as they grow, damaging vital areas that play crucial roles in everyday life.

 - Treating Brain Tumors